Ad4u/aoc/README.md

 Solutions for [Advent of Code](https://adventofcode.com) in Zig.

+This is an amateur hobby project.
+I don't claim to be the fastest nor the most readable, but I try to.

+PR to improve already existing solvers are welcomed.
+I'd like to learn and play, so I might not accept PR for new solvers.

 # Usage
 Use Zig build script to generate the binary: `zig build -Doptimize=ReleaseFast`.